 The Faculty of Arts and Humanities (FAH) presented the FAH Academic Awards to recognize the members’ excellence in teaching, research and service.
 The Awards are given annually based on students’ and colleagues’ nominations, recommendation by the Academic Award Selection Committees and a final review by the FAH management.

 We are proud to announce that the 2021/2022 winners are here:

 Department of Portuguese

 Department of English

-Prof. Wong certainly deserves the recognition for her tremendous contributions to FAH, UM and the Macao community.
+Prof. Li certainly deserves the recognition for his contribution to FAH, UM, the local community and the international academic community.

 Congratulations to the winners again!